Where to stay in Sydney

 It used to be the docking area of the city.
 It is now the place to be with so many restaurants, bars and cafes.
 The Convention Center is also here.

 This is the best areas to stay in Sydney if you want to stay close to the CBD but disconnect from it, in a more relaxing environment.

 If you have kids, this is the place to visit with a huge free playground and the many attraction around (read more later).

-Darlinghurst to Potts Point is the area where the biggest part of the nightlife is.
+Darlinghurst and the nearby Potts Point are the areas where the biggest part of the Sydney nightlife is.

 In saying that there are super quiet streets as well as super parties streets where it is impossible to sleep due to the noise.

 I was in the area a few times an on one occasion I did not realise my accommodation was just in front of a bar open till 4am.
 But during the day it was super quiet, sigh.